wenzelm/slidr-sloppr/README.md

 If specified, basic quality-trimming of 3' ends of reads and removal of Illumina adapters is carried out using `cutadapt -a AGATCGGAAGAGC -q 20 -m 20`.
 This is a convenience function and is not intended to replace careful inspection and quality-control of raw data prior to running SLIDR or SLOPPR.

 `-b <file>`
 Path to read alignments in BAM format.
 A BAI index file must be present in the same location.
+This option is designed to enable re-using of BAM alignments from previous SLIDR/SLOPPR runs.
+It is NOT designed for generic BAM alignments!

 `-r <0|1|2|x>`
 Read strandedness generated during chemical library prep.
 This parameter is equivalent to the `-s` option in FeatureCounts: